Keep your heart with all diligence, for out of it is the wellspring of life. —Proverbs 4:23

 The Bible says you weren't created to live this life by yourself, “It is not good that the man should be alone; I will make him a helper suitable for him” (Genesis 2:18).
 So, it’s no surprise that many of us feel such a strong urge to find another person to share our lives with.
 But, once we’ve left our single days behind and entered into a new relationship, there are a whole new set of obstacles for us to navigate.

 If you are human, then you are exposed to the pressures of sex before marriage.
 From television and movies to billboards and online ads, we are assaulted with examples of premarital sex every day.
-At times, the idea of sex before marriage may be tempting, but the seventh of God’s Ten Commandments tells us not to have sex with anyone other than our spouse.
+At times, the idea of sex before marriage may be tempting, but the seventh of God’s 10 Commandments tells us not to have sex with anyone other than our spouse.
 And so we must follow that commandment in order to guard our heart from sin and to protect our future marriage.
-“Let marriage be held in honor among all, and let the bed be undefiled: but God will judge the sexually immoral and adulterers” (Hebrews 13:4).

 Sex before marriage is often just a way to seek the approval of others instead of God.
 However, waiting to have sex is a test of true love, and will keep your heart safe and pure.
 Focus on the person you’re dating and why they’re a good match for you.
 Enjoy your time together and the journey of getting to know each other.
 The wait is worth it and you’ll learn one of life’s most important lessons: that you can have a deeply fulfilling relationship without having sex.